Ford Focus Active hatchback review

 The 123bhp 1.0-litre EcoBoost petrol is expected to be the bestseller in the Focus Active range, It’s impressively quiet and smooth, and features mild-hybrid assistance when equipped with a manual gearbox.
 There's just enough performance on tap, although if you often plan on driving with a car full of occupants or luggage, you might be better served by the more powerful 153bhp version.
 Acceleration from 0-62mph takes 10.3 seconds with the 123bhp engine and is cut to 9.5 seconds in the 153bhp version.

-Both versions of this engine are fitted with a belt-driven starter-generator that replaces the alternator.
+Both versions of this engine have mild-hybrid assistance, which involves a belt-driven starter-generator that replaces the alternator.
 This harvests the energy normally lost under braking or coasting and stores it in a small battery.
 This energy is then redeployed to allow the start/stop system to be activated sooner at speeds of up to 16mph or to provide a small power increase under acceleration

-The 1.0-litre petrol engine equipped with the eight-speed automatic gearbox omits the mild-hybrid technology and is the slowest Focus Active in the range, with a 0-62mph time of over 11 seconds.
+The 1.0-litre petrol engine equipped with the eight-speed automatic gearbox omits the mild-hybrid technology and is the slowest Focus Active in the range, with a 0-62mph time of 11.7 seconds.

-The diesels provide a bit more mid-range pulling power than the petrol engines but are more expensive to buy.
-The base turbocharged 1.5-litre EcoBlue diesel engine produces 118bhp, taking 10.8 seconds from 0-62mph with a manual gearbox and 10.7 seconds when equipped with an automatic.
+The 1.5-litre EcoBlue diesel engine produces 118bhp, taking 10.8 seconds to go from 0-62mph with a manual gearbox and 10.7 seconds when equipped with an automatic.

 Despite its rugged personality, Ford has opted to keep the Active exclusively front-wheel drive rather than make it more expensive to buy and run by offering four-wheel drive.
 Instead, 30mm of extra ground clearance, taller tyres and off-road driving modes boost its ability to tackle the odd field or muddy track.
 It's on the road - where Focus Active drivers will spend most of their time - that the car excels.
 The Focus is one of the best-handling cars on sale, and while the taller Active sacrifices a small amount of sharpness, it's not far behind.
 It also has a smoother ride, and this is a trait some may prefer over the regular models, which can feel quite firm at times.